ttaubert/octoblog/source/_posts/2012-10-18-getusermedia-part-2-building-an-eyetoy-like-mini-game.markdown

     }
 {% endcodeblock %}

-When iterating over all of the canvas' pixels we check whether the current index in the typed array is marked as revealed.
+When iterating over all of the canvas' pixels we check whether the current index is marked as revealed.
 If so we do not need to check its color but set its opacity to zero and continue with the next iteration.

 {% codeblock lang:js %}
     // Convert from RGB to HSL...